survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 * The default HMR setup may be problematic on certain systems.
 For this reason, you may have to enable more resource intensive polling instead of relying on system level hook based options.
 * WDS does far more than refreshing and HMR.
 For example proxying allows you to connect it to other servers.

-In the next chapter, you will make it harder to make mistakes by introducing JavaScript linting to the project.
+In the next chapter, you make it harder to make mistakes by introducing JavaScript linting to the project.

 T> The *Hot Module Replacement with React* appendix discusses HMR specifics related to React.